 SGS is the world’s leading inspection, verification, testing and certification company.
 SGS is recognized as the global benchmark for quality and integrity.
-With more than 85,000 employees, SGS operates a network of over 1,800 offices and laboratories around the world.
+With more than 89,000 employees, we operate a network of more than 2,600 offices and laboratories around the world.

-SGS has been involved in social accountability since 1996.
+SGS has been executing second party assessments for over 50 years.
+When the emerging issues around social compliance arose in the 1990s, SGS started to supplement their second party assessments to include social issues, further expanding its portfolio to include quality, environmental, security and due diligence assessments.
 Having one of the largest networks of social auditors and being committed to quality and integrity, SGS is supporting APSCA with the objective to enhance the professionalism and credibility of the individuals and organizations performing independent social compliance audits.

 Greg Gardner is President & CEO of Arche Advisors.
 Gardner has spent the last 23 years helping global retailers and brands do the right thing for their businesses by improving working conditions and protecting workers’ rights around the world.
 Greg is a respected leader, visionary, and strategic thinker in the Corporate Social Responsibility industry, supporting 500+ clients throughout the span of his career.
 Starting as an auditor, Greg worked his way up through the organization and served as President & CEO for 8+ years.